14all-agency/shopify-llms-txt-directory/https-np0i0a-pm-myshopify-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0755/3237/0151/files/564b837b5d0746bc8de9ba35069dc280-Max-Origin.webp?v=1761699372
     Price: $36.82 USD
-- [Zenana Scuba Crewneck Pullover and Pants Set - Pretty Melanin Boutique](https://np0i0a-pm.myshopify.com/products/zenana-scuba-crewneck-pullover-and-pants-set): Upgrade your casual wardrobe with this Scuba Crewneck Pullover  Pants Set, crafted for both style  - Pretty Melanin Boutique
+- [Zenana Scuba Crewneck Pullover and Pants Set - Pretty Melanin Boutique](https://np0i0a-pm.myshopify.com/products/zenana-scuba-crewneck-pullover-and-pants-set): Upgrade your casual wardrobe with this Scuba Crewneck Pullover and Pants Set, crafted for both style and comfort.
+The crewneck pullover offers a cozy fit for everyday wear, while the matching pants complete the look with a coordinated ensemble.
+The set features a modern scuba fabric that adds a unique touch to your outfit.
+Perfect for lounging or casual outings, this set is a versatile addition to your collection.
+Elevate your cozy chic style with this trendy and comfortable pullover and pants set.
+Features:Basic style Number of pieces:Two-piece Stretch:Slightly stretchy Material composition:90%POLYESTER, 6%RAYON, 4%SPANDEX Care instructions:Machine wash cold.
+Tumble dry low.
+Imported Product measurements: S:Bust 34-36 in, Waist 26-28 in, HIP 36-38 inM:Bust 37-38 in, Waist 29-31 in, HIP 39-41 inL:Bust 39-40 in, Waist 32-33 in, HIP 42-43 inXL:Bust 41-42 in, Waist 34-35 in, HIP 44-45 in - Pretty Melanin Boutique
-  Updated: 2025-10-30T01:46:01Z
+  Updated: 2025-10-30T22:59:45Z
   Vendor: Trendsi
   Product Type:
   Availability: Available